Average new vehicle finance terms have been steadily rising over time.

 "During the last 10 to 12 years, people have been encouraged to finance cars in different ways.
-The manufacturers are straining to get people into cars and that has resulted in a whole bunch of trends that are very interesting," he says.
+The manufacturers are straining to get people into cars and that has resulted in a whole bunch of trends that are very interesting," says analyst Phil Reed of Edmunds.com.
 "Automakers and manufacturers are always trying to drum it into people, ' Hey you can afford this car…' One thing I have learned is just because you are approved for a loan doesn't mean you should take it."

 "Gap insurance is really insuring the difference between the actual cash value on the vehicle and what you owe on the vehicle," says Bryan Smith, second vice president, Travelers Personal Insurance, Hartford, Conn., noting the insurance was born by lease vehicles that automatically carry gap coverage.

 Compare gap car insurance quotes before you buy your car.
 Yes, most auto dealerships offer gap insurance, but the cost of the insurance may well be 50 percent higher than what you'd pay if you secured it through your insurance agent, says veteran credit insurance professional Scott Henderson of Corona Del Mar, Calif.

 "Prices [for the same policy] can range from $300 to $700," he says.
 "It's one of many things that [a consumer] should educate themselves about before they go to the dealership.
 Many people have their first exposure to gap at the dealership."

 How quickly the vehicle depreciates, the economy, the amount of the down payment and the specific coverage of the insurance policy are all important factors, says Nancy Smeltzer, a spokeswoman for Nationwide.

 "A comparison of the vehicle's current value with any unpaid amount due on the loan or lease is a great place to start," she says.
 "Your insurance agent can also assist by reviewing those values with you and helping to determine how long you should maintain gap coverage."

 Remember that most, but not all, gap insurance automatically ends after a specific amount of time, for instance, five to six years, so you don't continue to pay for it when it is no longer needed.

 Still, you may want to remove it even sooner, so talk to your agent about vehicle depreciation and your loan amount so you make a wise decision, says Henderson.